 - The inconsistency and seasonality of work. - Inaccurate perceptions surrounding pay rates and worker welfare. - The types of employees the industry attracts with vastly varying efficiency rates.

-This places a greater dependence on the Recognised Seasonal Employer (RSE) scheme, which attracts workers from the Pacific Islands, but is currently capped at 11,100 nationally.
+This places a greater dependence on the Recognised Seasonal Employer (RSE) scheme, which attracts workers from the Pacific Islands, but is currently capped at 14,400 for 2019/20 nationally.

 The kiwifruit industry labour shortage: a closer look